SergioJuniorBH/CoreBOT/README.md

 # What has changed in this update?

-I added the "Events" folder, made the commands more organized, added Aliases to the commands, added the "guildMemberAdd" event and several other things (I recently removed from the Core repository, the `package.json` and` package-lock files .json` because I found it unnecessary to keep them here).
+I added the "Events" folder, made the commands more organized, added Aliases to the commands, added the "guildMemberAdd" event and other things (I recently removed from the Core repository, the `package.json` and` package-lock files .json` because I found it unnecessary to keep them here).

+# What version of discord.js?

+`v12.3.1`

+# Main commands for structuring a Discord bot in the terminal

+`$ npm init`

+`$ npm install discord.js --save`

+# For more information on creating a discord bot visit:

+www.discordjs.guide